 Nephew Oh, and Uncle!

 Scrooge Hmmm?

 Nephew A happy New Year!

 Scrooge (furiously) Good-afternoon, sir!

-The Nephew exits, grinning
+The Nephew e exits, grinning

+Unit 3

-Bob Cratchit, considerably cheered up, warms his hands on the candle on hi desk.
-The chimes of a nearby church are heard
+considerably cheered up, warms his hands on the candle on his mes of a nearby church are heard

-Bob Crat chit Excuse me, sir, but it's er-seven o'clock, sir.
+Bob Crate chit Excuse me, sir, but it's er-seven o'clock, sir.

-Scrooge looks s at his watch
+Scrooge looks at his watch

 Scrooge (grudging(v) Correct, Cratchit.

 Bob Crat chit I don't wish to be impertinent, Mr Scrooge, but will it be too much trouble if I have my wages, sir?

-Scrooge growls his disapproval and reluctantly stops work and takes out his purse, carefully counting out fifteen shillings as the y talk.
-He counts it three times-twice in his own hand and finally into Cratchit's hand
+purse, careful ls his disapproval and reluctantly stops work and takes out his ly counting out fifteen shillings as the y talk.
+He counts it three his own hand and finally into Cratchit's hand

 Scrooge The trouble with you, Cratchit, is that all you think about is money!
 You'll be wanting the whole of Christmas Day off tomorrow, I suppose?

-Bob Crat chit If it's convenient, sir.
+Bob Crate chit If it's convenient, sir.

 Scrooge It is not convenient, sir.
 And it is not fair.
 And yet if I stopped your wages for it you'd think yourself ill-used, no doubt.
 Aren't I ill- used, when I pay a day's wages for no work'?

-Scrooge The Musical Act 1 Sc.
-2 version 1 Bob Cratchit Well, it is Christmas Day, Mr Scrooge.
+Bob Crat chit Well, it is Christmas Day, Mr Scrooge.
 And it is only once a year, sir.
 Scrooge A poor excuse for picking a man's pocket every twenty- fifth of December!
 I don't pay good money for you to be forever on holiday!
-Bob Cratchit I appreciate your kindness, Mr Scrooge.
+Bob Crat chit I appreciate your kindness, Mr Scrooge.
 Scrooge That's my weakness-I'm a martyr to me own generosity!
 I give you one Christmas Day off and you expect' em all!
 Very well, take the day.
 But be here all the earlier next morning!
 Bob Cratchit Oh, I will, sir.
 Yes, sir.
 Thank you, sir.
 And a merry Christmas, Mr Scrooge.
 Scrooge A merry what!?
-Bob Cratchit I mean, I beg your pardon, sir.
+Bob Crat chit I mean, I beg your pardon, sir.
 No offence, sir.
-Bob scuttles quickly out of the door

-Scrooge immediately hurries across to blow out the meagre candle still burning on Cratchit'. desk

-(grumbling to himself) There's another one.
+Bob scuttles qui ickly off SR Unit 4 - ediately hurries across to blow out the meagre candle still ratchit's. desk shillings a week, a wife and (grumbling to himself) There's another one.
 Fifteen shillings a week, a wife and five children, and still talks about a merry Christmas.
-Belong in a lunatic asylum, the lot of 'em...
-Humbug!

-(He obsessively starts to lock, bolt, bar and chain every door, drawer, cupboard and window of his establishment He takes every possible precaution. even locking the sole remaining piece of coal in the coal-scuttle in his safe)
+Belong in a lunatic asylum, the lot of 'em Humbug!
+(He obsessively starts to lock, bolt, bar and chain every door, drawer, cupboard and window of his establishment He takes every possible precaution. even locking the sole remaining piece of coal in the coal-scut safe) window of his establishment He takes every possible No. 2: M 1.O.N.E.Y.

-No. 2: M.O.N.E.Y.

 (Singing) Everywhere you look, everywhere you turn Someone's after every single penny that you earn!
 Everyone's a thief! -that is my belief!
 Anyone who says they're not is sure to come to grief.
-I seek but I shall never find A deeper peace of mind 'Cos I'm convinced that everyone Is out to rob me blind!
+I seek but I shall never find

+A deeper peace of mind

+'Cos I'm convinced that everyone is out to rob me blind!

 Accumulating money is the quest of all mankind!
 And God forbid that Ebenezer Scrooge be left behind!